NOTRE DAME TOURS

 DAY 10

-Prayerful rest in Santiago offers the gift of stillness after the long road: a chance to reflect, to give thanks,
+Prayerful rest in Santiago offers the gift of stillness after the long road: a chance to reflect, to give thanks, and to recognize how profoundly the Camino has touched your life.
+For while the road may end here, the grace of the pilgrimage is meant to accompany you long after you return home.

 Overnight: Santiago de Compostela